 HPB provides holidays for life.
 It is however, an investment product so your capital is at risk.
 Read "How it works" for a summary of the principal risks and benefits.

-HPB began as a new idea, but it rapidly became a proven success.
+HPB is a unique British idea, the brainchild of a small group of investors which rapidly became a proven success.
 As the number of investors (Bondholders) has grown, so has the number of holiday properties we have been able to buy or build.
 In fact we are proud to say that our growth and success have been driven by our Bondholders.
 As at 30th June 2015, HPB had net fund assets of over £275 million.
 We have no borrowings, and never have had.

 The Holiday Property Bond began life with no track record and only limited funding.
 It owned no property.
 Nor did it have any investors.